1. Overview

 Do not start the internal simulations: both the vsdm server simulation and the internal ZetaGuard must not be started in the compose configuration.

-# - include: compose-vsdm-server.yaml
+# - include: compose-vsdm-services

 -